FredLoh/presentation/swift-talk/talk.md

 * Yes, it allows the user to pass one variable at a time in case all the variables are not known, but this is not too helpful.

+* This is not too helpful because this does not happen very often and there are many ways to avoid the issue without currying.

 # Example
 ```swift